Explore roads less travelled and experience all the scenic magic of this New Zealand 12 day tour.

 Auckland Pre Tour Day - Essence of Waiheke Wine Tour

 Discover for yourself why Waiheke is world-renowned for its wines.
-Visit three of the Island's fine vineyards with one of our local guides.
+Visit three of the Island’s fine vineyards with one of our local guides.
 On the way, stunning scenery is around every corner, and you will be entertained by your guide’s commentary on the history, geography, culture, people and produce of Waiheke.
+The Essence of Waiheke Wine Tour includes a one course lunch and a glass of Waiheke wine or beer.
 You'll need a full day in Auckland before your MoaTrek tour starts for this one too.

 Auckland Pre Tour Day - Auckland City Revealed